chapel-lang/chapel/doc/rst/platforms/aws.rst

 Getting Chapel
 --------------

+Once connected to the instance via ssh, you need to install Chapel.
 If you are using an OS that has a pre-built libfabric+slurm binary for Chapel, you can download and install it using the system package manager.
 For example, to install Chapel 2.2 on Ubuntu 22.04: